Why We Started AERAS — A House Is Not a Home (Without a Village)

 That’s the heart of AERAS Dwellings.

-We’re a small start-up rooted in a big idea: that homes can be both beautiful and modest, both independent and connected, both personal and shared.
-And that housing — when done thoughtfully — can actually foster what’s best in our society.
+We’re a small start-up rooted in a big idea: That housing — done thoughtfully, intentionally, and beautifully — can actually foster what’s best in our society.
 Namely, human connection!

-There, many people live in rhythms of togetherness: grandparents help raise grandchildren; young adults care for elders; work, rest, and celebration are shared.
+In the African countries of Cameroon and Botswana, where the two of us, Timothy and Nathan, were born and grew up, respectively, many people live in rhythms of togetherness: grandparents help raise grandchildren; young adults care for elders; work, rest, and celebration are shared.
 It’s not perfect.
 But it is whole.
-And it shaped our conviction that community is what makes a place truly feel like home.
+And it’s helped shape our ongoing conviction that unique community is what we all need, including at home.

 We carry that vision with us into our Canadian context, where many of us are stretched thin.
-Our houses are big, but our lives can sometimes feel small, when we spend our energy each maintaining our own properties, while our parents grow isolated, our friends live too far, and our kids long for more hands on deck.
+In many situations our houses are unnecessarily large, while for others of us it’s impossible to get into the housing market at all.
+We spend our energy each maintaining our own properties, while our parents grow isolated, our friends live too far, our kids long for more of our presence, and our students are in need of a simple place to live.

-At AERAS, we design and build secondary dwellings, also known as Accessory Dwelling Units (ADUs) — right-sized, high-quality homes that can fit on existing properties or be part of shared-living communities.
+At AERAS, we design and build Accessory Dwelling Units (ADUs), also called secondary suites — right-sized, gorgeous homes that can fit on existing properties or be part of shared-living communities.
 But more than that, we’re crafting a new way to live — one that blends sustainability with joy, autonomy with belonging.

-A way to make better use of the land you already own, without overextending your lifestyle.
+• A way to make better use of (and financial profit from) the land you already own, without overextending your lifestyle.

 They’re small enough to feel cozy, customizable enough to reflect your story, and beautiful enough to feel like a dream home — with clever storage, natural light, thoughtful finishes, and design features that make you smile.